bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 use in telent and ssh applications and web browsers use HyperText Transfer Protocol( HTTP ) uses stream sockets to get pages

 stream sockets achieve this with the help of "The Transmission Control Protocol"

+In datagram sockets data may arrive or may not or even arrive out of order